Top 20 most beautiful castles in World

 In the 15th-century, a German traveller wrote his impressions about the palace in his diary (which is now conserved in the British Museum in London):

 "Surely there is no king with a more beautiful castle or palace and with so many gilded rooms (...) it could not say or even could imagine how magnificent and sumptuous is this palace (...)"

 The monument was damaged in 1813 by a fire during the Napoleonic French Invasion.
-It was largely restored in the first half of the 20th century, in works that lasted for 30 years which gave back its original appearance.... view details
+It was largely restored in the first half of the 20th century, in works that ...... view details

 Belem Tower is a fortified tower and a UNESCO World Heritage Site (along with the nearby Jeronimos Monastery) because of the significant role it played in the Portuguese maritime discoveries of the era of the Age of Discoveries.